rolker/project11/SettingUpASimulationEnvironment.md

 ## Creating the Project 11 directory structure.

-Part of the direcotry structure is created by and while others are cloned from git repositories.
+Part of the direcotry structure is created by hand while others are cloned from git repositories.

     mkdir -p ~/project11/catkin_ws/src
     mkdir -p ~/project11/log/moos